Tea Cafés

 The CWIP Line That Matters

-This is the forward-looking divergence: Chaayos has committed capital to expansion while running operations cash-positive.
-Chai Point is not expanding, and its operations are still consuming cash.
-One is positioned for the next twelve months.
+→ One business is positioned for the next twelve months.
 The other is positioned for a capital event.

 What Must Happen, By Company

-For Chaayos, the questions are around execution at the new scale.
-The ₹155 Cr of CWIP becomes ₹155 Cr of additional lease and operating-cost obligation in FY2026.
-If the new stores hit comparable economics to the existing footprint at maturity, FY2026 PAT moves materially toward break-even.
+₹155 Cr of CWIP becomes ₹155 Cr of additional lease and operating-cost obligation in FY2026.
+If new stores hit comparable economics to the existing footprint at maturity, FY2026 PAT moves materially toward break-even.
 If they ramp slower or cannibalise existing stores, OCF compresses again.

 The Read

-Two businesses operating the same product with similar branding and similar customer bases do not converge on the same financial outcome.
-Chaayos in FY2025 demonstrated operating leverage at a critical scale point.
-Chai Point, despite being two years older in market, is going the other direction.
+Two businesses operating the same product with similar branding and customer bases do not converge on the same financial outcome.

 Same product.
 Different operating discipline.
 Different futures.